 2. one trust can be used for multiple suppressors

 There are many places you can go online or locally to download a Trust to be used for registering your suppressor.
-Here are a few examples which range in price from $99 – $129:
+There are a few companies online that provide online NFA trust services, including:

 Option 2 Registration to an individual

 1. Purchase your suppressor through a FFL dealer that has a SOT license as well.

 2. Fill out Form 4 and $200 payment for ATF

 3. Obtain 2 Passport Photos

 4. Two copies of fingerprint cards (FBI form FD-258)